Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Construction of the isomorphism-feedback pair

-is an isomorphism from $H^{r}$ to $H^{r}$.
-This ends the proof of Proposition \ref{prop:isot} \begin{remark} This last argument simply means that $T = \tau_{K}\circ \tau\circ S$, each of these three operator being an isomorphism from $H^{r}$ to $H^{r}$. \end{remark} \end{proof}
+is an isomorphism from $\Hdiv^{r}$ to $\Hdiv^{r}$.
+In particular, given that $\Hdiv^{0}=H$, it is an isomorphism from $H$ to itself.
+This ends the proof of Proposition \ref{prop:isot}. \begin{remark} This last argument simply means that $T = \tau_{K}\circ \tau\circ S$, each of these three operators being an isomorphism from $\Hdiv^{r}$ to $\Hdiv^{r}$. \end{remark} \end{proof}